kolinger/ftp-deploy/readme.md

     ``python deploy.py``

   - Threads can be overridden with `-t|--threads`.

   - Before and after command can be skipped with `-s|--skip` option.

   - Partial purge can be activated with `-pp|--purge-partial`.

   - Purge threads can be overridden with `-pt|--purge-threads`.

+  - Bind interface or source address can by specified with `-b|--bind`.

 Upgrade
 -------